-Skutočne zdravá škola is currently implementing the following projects:
+Skutočne zdravá škola is implementing or has implemented the following projects:

 Project name: SchoolFood4Change